PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 This is the first in a series of articles we [introduced last week][introduction], that aims at describing where we are, where we are going, and some ideas on how we'll get there.

-As pointed out in the introduction article, the first step to be able to map a path into the future is understand where you stand currently.
+As pointed out in the introduction article, the first step to be able to map a path into the future is to understand where you stand currently.
 In this article, we'll try and describe the current architecture of PrestaShop.

 # The Current Architecture
 _(or "Point A – Where We Are")_